 The key takeaway is to start with self-assessment before you start downloading.
 Don't just pick an app because it's popular; choose it because it solves a specific problem you face daily.

 - Start with a Foundation: For any student, especially those on macOS, establishing a baseline of your current habits is invaluable.
 Before you can optimize your time, you need to know how you're spending it.
-An automatic time tracker like Chronoid provides this crucial, non-judgmental data, revealing patterns in your focus, study sessions, and procrastination you might not even be aware of.
+Chronoid provides this crucial, non-judgmental data automatically — revealing patterns in your focus, study sessions, and procrastination you might not even be aware of.
+It requires zero effort to use, which means you can start gathering insights from day one.

 - Build and Integrate, Don't Overload: Once you have your foundational tool, add one new app at a time.
 See how a dedicated note-taking app works with your time-tracking insights.
 Does it help you create more focused study blocks?
 Does a task manager help you schedule deep work sessions that you can then measure for effectiveness?
 The goal is synergy, where each app enhances the function of the others.